Campaign of the Month: April 2013

 In the event that a threat (rolled with a natural 20) is confirmed as a critical hit by a subsequent roll of a natural 20, it becomes a threat for an instant kill.
 If the threat for an instant kill is confirmed through an otherwise successful attack roll, the target is reduced to -5 hit points.
 Should this roll also result in a natural 20, the target’s soul is ripped from its body and utterly destroyed (the target is treated as having the Outsider type for purposes of resurrection).
 Creatures immune to critical hits are not subject to instant kills.

-On an unmodified attack roll of 1, a player rolls a Reflex save (DC 15) or their character falls prone, losing all other actions for that round.
-A natural roll of 1 on the save results in not only the above but the character also loses his next round of action while remaining prone.
+On an unmodified attack roll of 1, a player rolls a Reflex save (DC 15) or their character falls prone and loses all other actions for that round.
+A natural roll of 1 on the Reflex save results in not only the above but the character also loses his next round of action while remaining prone.
+A fumble, even with a successful save, ends any attack action.
+If a full attack, subsequent attacks are negated and only a five-foot step can be taken.
+If a single attack, a move action (if available) can be taken after a fumble.
+A player must declare whether they intend to perform a full or single attack before their first attack roll.

 Critical Skill Check Success/Failure